Louth Town Council SAFEGUARDING POLICY – last reviewed 22nd March 2022 – next review by April 2023

 1. You think abuse has or may have occurred.
 Act immediately.
 Make sure the person is safe.
 Inform your line manager immediately.
 Contact the police if it is thought a crime has just been committed.
 Record details of the allegation in the incident book.

-2. Bringing the concern to the attention of Your Manager who in turn will contact Lincolnshire Social Services or the Police.
+2. Bringing the concern to the attention of the Town Clerk who in turn will contact Lincolnshire Social Services or the Police.
 Your manager discusses the concerns with the local authority referral agency or the police straight away.

 3. Social Services will coordinate an investigation.
 They might decide to call the police.
 You might need to give a statement to Social Services or the police.
 Social services or the police will decide what to do next.
 In accordance with the law, the Council will refer to the Discolsure and Barring Service (DBS) any member of staff